Effects of Drinking When Yo 1

 Effects Of Drinking On Autoimmune Disease

-Alcohol rehabilitation Arizona has found a common result from drinking alcohol is the development of leaky gut.
+Alcohol rehabilitation in Arizona has found a common result of drinking alcohol is the development of a leaky gut.
 This syndrome is the result of a state in which the connections of the cells lining your intestines are not as tight as they should be.
 Unwanted substances cross into your bloodstream, enhancing autoimmune disease symptoms.
 In addition, autoimmune disease and alcohol feed off one another.
-Cortisol is a stress hormone that typically acts as an anti-inflammatory.
-When it is continuously produced by the brain during alcohol consumption, the body can become immune to the hormone.

 Fatigue